 However, if medications are required to bring the symptoms of ADHD under optimal control, it appears to be helpful to initiate treatment with a low dose of an antipsychotic agent for the symptoms of borderline disorder [Medications].
 Doing so permits the use of a stimulant to produce a beneficial effect on the symptoms of ADHD with a minimal risk of worsening the core symptoms of borderline disorder.

-*Adapted from DSM-IV-TR.
-American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
+*Adapted from DSM-5.
+American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 Washington, DC, American Psychiatric Association, 2000.